Contact your Member of Provincial Parliament (MPP)

 Tips

-• Focus on one issue and stay on topic, emphasizing two or three major points.
+• Stay on topic.
+Cover only one issue and stay on topic, emphasizing two or three major points.

 • Be concise.
 Try to keep the letter to one page and do not exceed two pages.